Advanced & Defensive Driving Courses Exeter

 For all our bespoke driving courses in Exeter, we provide training on a range of roads and different areas, which can include:

-Motorway training – Exeter is the gateway to Devon and Cornwall and is served by the M5 from the midlands and links the A30 to Penzance, the A377 to Barnstaple and the A38 towards Paignton.
+Motorway training – Exeter is the gateway to Devon and Cornwall and is served by the M5 from the Midlands and links the A30 to Penzance, the A377 to Barnstaple and the A38 towards Paignton.
 Motorway driving can be stressful for many reasons, including the speed of travel and the number of vehicles on the same road simultaneously.
-Often accidents happen near junctions on motorways, which may be due to many reasons.
-Helping drivers gain more confidence when using motorway travel is very common, and with a few driver techniques such as forward planning and improved observations, understanding the regulations of speed and keeping a good position can benefit not just motorway driving skills but your overall driving style for any road.
+Often, accidents happen near junctions on motorways, which may be due to many reasons.
+Helping drivers gain more confidence when using the motorway is very common.
+With a few driver techniques, such as forward planning and improved observations, understanding speed regulations and maintaining a good position can benefit not just motorway driving skills but also your overall driving style on any road.

-Rural Roads – Exeter is surrounded by large expanses of rural countryside, and there are many hundreds of rural roads to navigate, especially toward the coastal regions in the high tourist seasons.
+Rural Roads – Large expanses of rural countryside surround Exeter, and there are numerous rural roads to navigate, especially in the coastal regions during high tourist seasons.
 For example, the A3052 from Clyst St Mary into Sidmouth is a particular accident-prone route similar to the A379 to Starcoss and Cockwood.
 We have used similar routes to teach drivers better rural driving habits.
 These include understanding how to drive smoothly on winding roads using improved forward planning, holding back if your view is obstructed, and taking extra care around villages and farming communities where slower speeds are vital.
 With fewer signs and no street lighting, rural roads can be treacherous, especially when there is more tourist traffic, caravans, and campervans, with drivers who are unfamiliar with the area.
 Statistics show that young drivers will be caught up in accidents on rural roads, and this can be down to the temptation to speed in quiet areas with few speed cameras combined with a lack of experience.

 Urban Training – The city of Exeter is a very busy urban area, and being the gateway to Devon and Cornwall can be extremely hectic during the summer months with visitors to the area.
-Good urban driving takes confidence to not give in to pressure from other drivers to move faster than you are comfortable with.
+Good urban driving requires confidence to resist pressure from other drivers to move faster than you are comfortable with.
 You are more likely to make silly mistakes and can find yourself in situations that can be costly and, sometimes, upsetting.

 By using the ring road of Magdalen Street and Western Way surrounding the city centre, we can help drivers to become more aware of surrounding vehicles, pedestrians and cyclists and anticipate their movements.
-Good observations are critical to urban driving, and allowing other drivers to see your intentions with good indications is vital.
-Although most accidents in urban environments may be less served due to lower speeds, they are usually found along routes with many traffic light junctions and roundabouts.
+Good observations are crucial to urban driving, and clearly indicating your intentions to other drivers is vital.
+Although most accidents in urban environments may be less severe due to lower speeds, they are usually found along routes with many traffic light junctions and roundabouts.

 We have a range of courses designed to help drivers of all ages and experience: